Industrial America and the Progressive Era – 1876-1929

 New York Newsboys by Lewis W. Hine.

-1899 – The Newsboys’ strike of 1899 was a U.S. youth-led campaign to force change in the way that Joseph Pulitzer and William Randolph Hearst’s newspapers compensated their force of newsboys.
+1899 – The Newsboys’ strike of 1899 was a U.S. youth-led campaign to force change in how Joseph Pulitzer and William Randolph Hearst’s newspapers compensated their force of newsboys.

 1902 – The teddy bear was invented by Morris Michtom, owner of a Brooklyn toy store, who was inspired by a political cartoon of President Theodore “Teddy” Roosevelt on a hunting trip in Mississippi who spared the life of a Louisiana black bear cub.

-1903 – The Ford Motor Company is established.
+1903 – The Ford Motor Company was established.

 1904 – The United States acquired the Panama Canal Zone.